Skip to main content

 Shin splints is a type of shin pain, usually caused by exercise.
 It's not serious and there are things you can do to help get better.

-You will have pain and tenderness along your shin (the front part of your leg from the knee to the ankle).
+You will have pain and tenderness along your shin (the front part of your leg from your knee to ankle).

 Shin splints usually get better within a few weeks.
 There are things you can do to get better quicker.